 Residency Training Leading to Dual Board Certification

-The preferred mode of training family physicians is through a three-year residency program leading to board certification in family medicine.
+The preferred mode of training family physicians is through an accredited residency program leading to board certification in family medicine.
 Dual track residency programs leading to certification in family medicine and another specialty may meet the needs of a limited number of physicians who desire expertise in a specialty in addition to family medicine.
 In any combined family medicine residency program, the integrity of the specialty of family medicine must be upheld, and the requirements of family medicine residency training must not be reduced or compromised.

 Combined residency programs with family medicine should be developed only in specialty areas where accredited fellowships are not available to graduates of family medicine residency programs.
 The second specialty should complement the tenets of family medicine, including comprehensive coordinated care throughout the life cycle.
 The Accreditation Council for Graduate Medical Education (ACGME) must accredit both participating residency programs.